Catch a Falling Star

 Despite her rubber footpads, the nanny-bot chasing him met a similar fate.
 Helpless against Compound 201, she sprawled in a clattering crash, which secretly delighted the service robot.

-Once finished, she gracefully crossed to the oil-free section of the floor and retrieved her buzz-cannon.
-Meanwhile, Moonbeam, unable to right himself, had inched forward like a worm, managing to reach her.
-She helped him stand on stable ground, all while fighting the flutter in her heart as she clasped his hand.
+Talia approached the nanny-bot in slow, deliberate steps.
+She deactivated it in the same way, then crossed to the oil-free section of the floor and retrieved her buzz-cannon.
+Meanwhile, Moonbeam, unable to right himself, had inched forward like a worm.
+She helped him stand, fighting the flutter in her heart as she took his hand.

 Brushing himself off, Moonbeam surveyed the scene, offering a grateful smile, “Thank you, ma’am.
 Not sure what got into that thing.”

-“We’re near environmental,” Talia answered, pointing the way he’d come, “The central plaza is back that way.”
+“We’re near environmental,” Talia answered, pointing the way he’d come.
+“The central plaza is back that way.”

 “Okay, then,” Moonbeam said, pivoting and stepping back toward the slippery floor.